paperless-ngx/paperless-ngx/docs/administration.md

     Importing from a previous version of Paperless may work, but for best results it is suggested to match the versions.

+!!! warning
+    The [Document importer](#importer) is meant to be run against a completely empty database and a set of empty paperless folders.
+    Unless you take great care in making sure that there will be no collisions (with the existing items in your paperless database) caused by the manifest data you place in the `export` folder, the document_importer script may crash on duplicate items/files.
+	You run the risk of corrupting your target paperless instance if you import items into a paperless instance that is not completely empty.

 ### Document retagger {#retagger}